Expert Group RSS

 On 17 January 2013 the Commission set up an Expert Group on European Insurance Contract law

-The role of the Group is to assist the Commission by
+The role of the Group was to assist the Commission by

 - identifying differences in national contract laws,